thisisbliss/bliss-slider/README.md

 Features
 --------

+- Responsive
 - Autoplay
 - Previous/Next links
-- Slider markers (What are these called?)
+- Slider markers

 Just call the blissSlider function like so: